Alpine skiing-Swiss upstart Von Allmen stuns Odermatt to win downhill gold

 But it was not to be.

-Italian youngster Giovanni Franzoni - barely four months older than Von Allmen - produced a near-perfect run as well but was left clutching silver, 0.20 behind, while veteran Dominik Paris, the Stelvio king with a record six downhill wins on the iconic slope, bagged his first Olympic medal with bronze, 0.50 seconds further back.
+Italian youngster Giovanni Franzoni - barely four months older than Von Allmen - produced a near-perfect run as well but was left clutching silver, 0.20 behind, while veteran Dominik Paris, the Stelvio king with a record six downhill wins on the famous slope, bagged his first Olympic medal with bronze, 0.50 seconds off the pace.

 "It's great to have this home crowd here.
 It's my fifth Olympics, and getting the first medal in front of the home crowd, that's really special," the 36-year-old said.